Review and Recommendation Process for the State of Minnesota

 Procedure for Receiving a J-1 Visa Waiver Application Case Number

 Section 1: Description of Waiver Process

 Requests for a waiver of the foreign residence requirement should be made by local health care facilities directly to the Minnesota Department of Health, Office of Rural Health and Primary Care.

-Applications will be accepted by the Office of Rural Health and Primary Care between September 15 and the last business day of November.
+Applications will be accept by the Minnesota Office of Rural Health and Primary Care between September 15 and the last business day of November.